CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2016-05-03-syntax-highlighting-inside-linux-terminal-or-fancy-cat.md

 comments: true
 ---

 Did you ever feel the need to display the content of some file, may be a **Java** or **HTML**, on the terminal?
 Yes, you are right.
-For this purpose, we use **cat** command that comes bundled with any Linux distribution.
+For this purpose, we use **cat** command that comes bundled with every Linux distribution.

 But you know what, the output is plain *boring*!
 What if you wanted to display the content of the file in the same way as you have opened it inside any text editor, may be [vim](http://www.vim.org).